DSPN/google-compute-engine-dse/README.md

 After creating the project, set it as the default project that gcloud will use with the command:

-    gcloud config set project myproject
+    gcloud config set project <myproject>

 ## Clone and Investigate the Template Repo

-Now that you have the gcloud tools installed, you’ll want to clone of copy of the template repo.
+Now that you have the gcloud tools installed, you’ll want to clone a copy of the template repo.
 The GCE repo is here: https://github.com/DSPN/google-compute-engine-dse

 To clone it use the command: